ajarred/ajarred/README.md

 - I am Adriel Jarred
 - Currently studying BS Computer Engineering in the Ateneo de Manila University (Batch 2025)
 - I have a passion for computers and technology
-- I have an interest in Web and Software Development
 - I am willing to learn just about anything that sparks my interest
 - Gmail: adjarredtan@gmail.com